 The health care cost trend is projected to be 6.4% in 2010, declining each year thereafter to an ultimate trend rate of 4%-6% per year for both the pre-65 and the post-65 age groups.
 The health care cost trend rates are not applicable to the life insurance benefit plan.
 The health care cost trend rate assumption has a significant effect on the amounts reported.
-To illustrate, a 1% increase in the assumed health care cost trend rate each year would increase the accumulated postretirement benefit obligation as of December 31, 2009 by approximately 10% and the aggregate of the service and interest cost components of net postretirement benefit obligation as of December 31, 2009 by approximately 9% and the aggregate of the service and interest cost components cost components of net postretirement benefit obligation as of December 31, 2009 by approximately 9% and the aggregate of the service and interest cost cost components of net postretirement benefit expense would decrease approximately 10%.
+To illustrate, a 1% increase in the assumed health care cost trend rate each year would increase the accumulated postretirement benefit obligation as of December 31, 2009 by approximately 10% and the aggregate of the service and interest cost components of net postretirement benefit expense would increase approximately 11%.
+Conversely, a 1% decrease in the assumed health care cost trend rate each year would decrease the accumulated postretirement benefit obligation as of December 31, 2009 by approximately 9% and the aggregate of the service and interest cost components cost components of net postretirement benefit expense would decrease approximately 10%.